Practical things you can do

 Remembering their baby in future

 Grief can come and go, and often strikes at unexpected times.
-You shouldn’t be surprised if they still need your support years after their baby died, especially in the run up to anniversaries or milestones, like their baby’s birthday, the day they died and holidays like Mother’s and Father’s Day.
+You shouldn’t be surprised if they still need your support years after their baby died, especially in the run up to anniversaries or milestones, like their baby’s birthday, the day their baby died and holidays like Mother’s and Father’s Day.

 Raising money in memory of a baby can help fund research into the causes of baby loss and help save other families from the same devastating experience.